felipearosemena/front-end-test-project/README.md

 When working on the project use consistent coding style.
 Try to follow what's already defined in Chisel (EditorConfig, stylelint, ESLint).
 You can also check guidelines like [Code Guide](http://codeguide.co/) or [CSS Guidelines](http://cssguidelin.es/).

 ## Project Deadline
 Do your best to complete the project, but limit your time to 4-6 hours.
 At very least I want to see samples of your code on each of the 3 languages (HTML, CSS & JS).
+Remember KISS (Keep it simple, stupid)

 ## Quality Assurance